Radware/Alteon-Upgrade-Tool/README.md

 ## Prerequisite & Limitations

 1. Supported in a wizard mode via UI, API is available upon all inputs.
 2. Upgrade is running sequentially, upon failure of single device it will halt next in line devices.
+3. Supported on vDirect standalone or Vision integrated.

 ## General Information